 (b.1943) received his BM and MM degrees in composition from the

-Composer Jason Kao Hwang recently scored Sue Williams, China in the Red, a two-hour Frontline special for WGBH/PBS, and as violinist, performed with Vladamir Tarasov in the Republic of Georgia.
-He is currently scoring Searching for Asian America, a three-part series produced by NAATA and KVIE in Sacramento.
+Composer Jason Kao Hwang has scored Searching for Asian America, a three-part series produced by NAATA and KVIE in Sacramento.
 His opera, The Floating Box, A Story in Chinatown, premiered in the fall of 2001, at the Asia Society in New York City.
-It was commissioned by Asia Society, the Museum of Chinese in the Americas and Music From China with the support a three year grant from Meet the Composer/ New Residencies(1998-2000), and the Mary Flagler Cary Charitable Trust.
-New World Records will release the recording of The Floating Box, A Story in Chinatown in 2004.
+It was commissioned by the Asia Society, the Museum of Chinese in the Americas and Music From China with the support of a three year grant from Meet the Composer/ New Residencies(1998-2000), and the Mary Flagler Cary Charitable Trust.
+New World Records released the recording of The Floating Box, A Story in Chinatown in 2004.
 Mr. Hwang's commissioned works include Immigrant of the Womb, an oratorio that premiered at Dance Theater Workshop in February 1996 and Peach Flower Landscape, an a cappella work for mixed choir for the Nai-Ni Chen Dance Company.
 His compositions for film include two feature documentaries for PBS, Sue Williams' China: Born Under the Red Flag and Judith Vecchione's Tug of War, The Story of Taiwan, and source music for Martin Scorcese's Kundun.
 Mr. Hwang's composition Flight of Whispers was released on eXchange: China, a compilation CD of Chinese American composers.
 He has two other well-received recordings, Unfolding Stone (Sound Aspects) and Commitment (Flying Panda).
-As violinist, he has performed on recordings including Anthony Braxton's 1996 Sextet (Istanbul) and 1995 Octet (NYC), Dominic Duval's The Navigator (Leo); Henry Threadgill's Come Save the Day (Columbia) and Too Much Sugar for a Dime (Axiom), Reggie Workman's Altered States (Leo) and Butch Morris's Dust to Dust and Testament:, A Conduction Collection (New World).
-Over the years, he has performed with numerous artists including Vladamir Tarasov, Diedre Murray, Borah Bergman, William Parker, Fred Hopkins, Sirone, Michelle Kinney, David Murray, Billy Bang, Frank Lowe, Sunny Murray and Dr. Makanda Ken MacIntyre.
+As a violinist, he has performed on recordings including Anthony Braxton's 1996 Sextet (Istanbul) and 1995 Octet (NYC), Dominic Duval's The Navigator (Leo); Henry Threadgill's Come Save the Day (Columbia) and Too Much Sugar for a Dime (Axiom), Reggie Workman's Altered States (Leo) and Butch Morris's Dust to Dust and Testament: A Conduction Collection (New World).
+Over the years, he has performed with numerous artists including Vladamir Tarasov, Diedre Murray, Borah Bergman, William Parker, Fred Hopkins, Sirone, Michelle Kinney, David Murray, Billy Bang, Frank Lowe, Sunny Murray and Dr. Makanda Ken MacIntyre. www.jasonkaohwang.com

 Tony Marques Lighting Designer/Technical Director is a freelance production stage manager and lighting designer, has mainly worked in the field of dance.
 Last year he designed three world premieres for “The Kings of Dance,” two new works for Jennifer Tipton on The Paul Taylor Dance Company, a world premiere for Rebecca Kelly Ballet’s 25th anniversary NY season, Wendy Osserman, SYREN, and Nicholas Andre Dance Theater.
 He has also designed concerts for C Eule Dance at the Cunningham Studio, The Take Dance Company at Joyce SoHo, SYREN at the Ailey Citigroup Theater and Thomas-Ortiz Dance Company at DTW.
 Added to that, was an invitation to design an Off-Broadway Show, “Silent Cry,” at the Lion Theater, Theater Row, and another to design a Christmas show for vocalist Linda Eder at the Palace Theater on Broadway.